alexirpan/alexirpan.github.io/_posts/2025-01-02-destruct-o-match.markdown

 makes sense: bottom-up strategies introduce chaos, it's hard to make large groups of the same color in chaos, and we want large groups for the bonus points. **For human play, this suggests it's better to remove groups near the top unless we have a reason not to.**

 One last recommended human strategy is to remove blocks in order of color.
-The idea is that if you leave fewer colors on the board, the reamining groups will connect into large groups more often, giving you more bonus points.
+The idea is that if you leave fewer colors on the board, the remaining groups will connect into large groups more often, giving you more bonus points.
 We can try this strategy too, removing groups in color order, tiebreaking with the top-down heuristic that did well earlier.

 ![Baseline distribution scores 2](/public/destruct-o-match/baseline_distributions2.png) {: .centered }